3.1.5

 __________________________________________

-This assessment statement can actually be taken two ways.
+Note that this assessment statement can actually be taken two ways.
 From the Teaching Note, it seems to be more geared toward a general assessment of the changes in work patterns.
 But from the assessment statement itself it could be interpreted as evaluating ***a particular*** VPN, such as:

 - Express VPN vs. PureVPN